During your stay

 • Proof of sufficient means of subsistence in accordance with Article 60 of the Residence Law

-• Mandatory standard document to be completed by Hasselt University indicating:
+• 2 Mandatory standard documents to be completed by Hasselt University indicating:

-You can request this standard document via this Google form; you will need it in order to obtain your residence permit for the academic year 2023-2024.
+You can request this 2 standard documents via this Google form; you will need it in order to obtain your residence permit for the academic year 2023-2024 (We can only deliver this after you registered for the new academic year AND your study programme for the upcoming academic year has been approved.)

 If you have your residence in HASSELT: You can email these documents before your appointment to vreemdelingendienst@hasselt.be, mentioning your National identification number.